Only English-born players in team is unrealistic - Dyke

 LONDON Jack Wilshere's belief that only English-born players should turn out for the national side was branded as "a bit extreme" by FA Chairman Greg Dyke on Wednesday.

-Arsenal midfielder Wilshere has criticised the fact Manchester United's Adnan Januzaj, who was born in Belgium to Kosovar-Albanian parents, could, under FIFA rules, eventually represent England through residency.
+Arsenal midfielder Wilshere has criticised the fact Manchester United's Adnan Januzaj, who was born in Belgium to Kosovan-Albanian parents, could, under FIFA rules, eventually represent England through residency.

 "It is an issue we need to look at," Dyke told reporters on the fringes of a Leaders in Football business conference at Stamford Bridge.